charlotte-ruby/devise_omniauth_engine/README.md

 Run migrations (devise and authentications model)

     rake db:migrate

+By default, dev and test have working app keys for twitter and facebook apps.
+These are just test apps, so you will want to add your own app keys/secrets to the config file - config/yettings/devise_omniauth_engine.yml

+    defaults: &defaults
+      twitter_key: <yours here>
+      twitter_secret: <yours here>
+      facebook_key: <yours here>
+      facebook_secret: <yours here>

 After that you can customize the views.
 You can add buttons for Twitter, etc in this view:

     app/views/devise/shared/_links.html.erb

+<b>NOTE:</b> If you are using Webrick as your development or test server, it will not be able to handle the size of the packets sent back by Yahoo and Google.
+You should use mongrel instead:

+    #Gemfile
+    gem "mongrel", "1.2.0.pre2"

+Install w/ bundler

+    bundle install

+Start up your mongrel in dev

+    rails s

 ## TODO
 1. Allow users to associate multiple external providers to one account.
 You are restricted to one per account currently.